gem5/gem5-resources/src/asmtest/README.md

 Changes from the orignal riscv-tests project
 --------------------------------------------

-1. Only rv64 tests are used in this work

-The original project offers both rv64 and rv32 tests.
-Since the current implementation of RISC-V in gem5 is focused on its 64-bit version, only 64-bit tests (rv64) are imported from the original project.

-2. New testing environment for gem5
+1. New testing environment for gem5

 Since the original riscv-tests project is designed for bare-metal systems (i.e., without OS support), it offers several environments to control how a test